Azzadib/notes-app-back-end/README.md

 # notes-app-back-end
-API For notes app using expressjs
+API For notes app using nodejs with Hapi.
+Have no database.